BLACK-FRIDAY SAVINGS! Get $255 in Value on Your Self-Directed IRA at Sign-Up With Code BLACKFRIDAY24! (Exp. 12/7/24)

 Invest in a Variety of Properties

-A Real Estate IRA is another name for a Self-Directed IRA that’s used to invest in real estate.
-This includes multi-family, commercial, fix-and-flips, residential, raw land, tax liens, crowdfunding opportunities, and more.
+A Real Estate IRA is another name for a Self-Directed IRA that’s used to invest in realty.
+This includes a variety of residential and commercial Real Estate IRA investment opportunities as well as raw land investments.

 Hand holding a bag of money to show that you can receive generally stable returns when you invest in real estate with a Real Estate IRA.